pudly/schmopera-hugo/content/articles/too-many-jewels-the-search-for-meaning-pbos-candide.md

 ---
-title: "Too many jewels & the search for meaning: PBO's Candide"
+title: "Too many jewels &amp; the search for meaning: PBO&#039;s Candide"
 ---

 Any opera containing the line "I am, I admit, extremely fond of the potato" is, one can safely assume, not meant to be taken too seriously.
 Yet [Palm Beach Opera's *Candide*](https://pbopera.org/event/candide/), which opened on February 23, took on sombre meaning in a region still reeling from the tragic shooting at Stoneman Douglas High School only a week earlier.